buggyrace/buggy-race-about/docs/races/replaying.md

-The file is temporary because it only persists until you upload another one (or, if you're hosting your race server on a platform that has an ephemeral file system, such as Heroku) the server restarts).
+The file is temporary because it only persists until you upload another one (or, if you're hosting your race server on a platform that has an ephemeral file system, such as Heroku, the server is restarted).
 If there is currently a temporary race file available, you'll also see buttons to replay or delete it.

 You must be logged in as a staff user to access the temporary race file.